 Bulk oil circuit breakers use a larger volume of oil for both arc quenching and insulation, while minimum oil circuit breakers use smaller volumes of oil, only as an interruption medium.

-2. Air Circuit Breakers: Air circuit breakers can be used for low-voltage and some medium-voltage circuits too.
+2. Air Circuit Breaker: Air circuit breakers can be used for low-voltage and some medium-voltage circuits too.
 They operate by increasing the arc voltage, which is the minimum voltage required to maintain an arc.
 Once it reaches a point greater than the supply voltage, the arc collapses.

 These breakers are classified into two types -plain air and air blast.
 Depending on the design, they can achieve arc interruption by either cooling the arc plasma, increasing the length of the arc must travel, or splitting a single arc into multiple arcs.